-A link to the eBook is posted in the "Modules" page of the Chem 365 Canvas site.
+A link to an eBook version of the text is posted in the "Modules" page of the Chem 365 Canvas site.
 Additionally, as the course progresses, other course materials including readings, videos, homework, and discussion questions will also be posted to the Canvas site.
 I'll make announcements about where to find these items during class.